 I combine the traditional techniques of slab building, pinching and coiling to create beautiful ceramic wares.
 Hand building, as opposed to wheel throwing really allows the ‘hand of the maker’ to shine through in each finished item.
 Every piece is slightly different.
 Every piece is perfectly imperfect!

 I was born an environmentalist.
 I like to walk lightly on the earth.
-And at Make It I do so by creating solutions with fabrics.
-And so fostering creativity in others.
-But with environmental outcomes.
+And at Make It Tenterfield, I do so by creating solutions with fabrics and fostering creativity in others, with positive environmental outcomes.

-I fondly remember a school holiday batik dying workshop that inspired me to open my childhood creative senses.
+I fondly remember a school holiday, batik dyeing workshop that inspired me to open my childhood creative senses.
 And the joy of it.
-Today I want to create solutions for people that are sustainable, that have environmental outcomes.
-Hence my interest in using fabrics to inspire people to recycle, up cycle, reuse, re-purpose, reinvigorate, repair, altar, in Hants, every day things like clothing, linen, blankets, bags.
-Anything made out of fabric.
+Today I want to create solutions for people that are sustainable; hence my interest in using fabrics to inspire people to recycle, up cycle, reuse, re-purpose, reinvigorate, repair, alter and enhance, every day items like clothing, linen, blankets and bags.

-I also want to inspire people to sew, by giving lessons, by example, by living my philosophy.
+I also want to encourage people to sew by giving lessons, by example, by living my philosophy.
 By selling our own clothes, we are reducing pollution, global warming, sweatshop abuse, and at the same time having the joy of creation.

 I hope that Make It can shine a light on how we all make a difference.￼￼￼￼